nelmio/NelmioApiDocBundle/Resources/doc/index.md

 * `deprecated`: allow to set method as deprecated (default: `false`);

 * `tags`: allow to tag a method (e.g. `beta` or `in-development`).
 Either a single tag or an array of tags.
-Each tag can have a optional hex colorcode attached.
+Each tag can have an optional hex colorcode attached.

 ``` php
 <?php